-- From CR 466 on Village Campus Circle or Tatonka Terrace: - o Enter the east side of the school front parking lot.
-If you drop off at before-care, park your vehicle and enter the main office. - o If dropping off your student in Carline, pull through Carline on the north side of the Autism Center to drop off your student. - Exit the campus through Carline, taking a right out of the Carline parking lot onto Village Campus Circle, and then an immediate left onto Tatonka Terrace to exit east or west onto CR 466.
+From CR 466 on Village Campus Circle or Tatonka Terrace:

+- Enter the east side of the school front parking lot if you drop off at Before-Care, park your vehicle and enter the main office. - · If dropping off your student in Carline, pull through Carline on the north side of the Autism Center to drop off your student. - Exit the campus through Carline, taking a right out of the Carline parking lot on Village Campus Circle, and then an immediate left onto Tatonka Terrace to exit east or west on CR 466.